Gouenjix/Gouenjix/README.md

 If it runs close to the metal, I'm interested.

 My main stack is Embedded C and C++, with FreeRTOS for RTOS-based work.<br>
-I work across AVR, STM32, ESP, PIC, 8051, Raspberry Pi (Pico, Zero) & Milk-V boards.<br>
+I work across AVR, STM32, ESP, PIC, 8051, Raspberry Pi (Pico, Zero) & Milk-V micro-controller boards.<br>
 For debugging, JTAG/GDB and Logic Analyzer are my go-to tools.

 Currently in the Automotive domain, and open to Firmware / Embedded Software roles.